somresh/Agentic-AI/README.md

 # Agentic-AI
-Projects for the Agentic AI raining
+Projects for the Agentic AI Training